mehdiminaei76/House_Price_Prediction/readme.md

 Boston House Price Dataset from Kaggle is used for this study, and it can be downloaded from this [link](https://www.kaggle.com/datasets/vikrishnan/boston-house-prices).
 The data was drawn from the Boston Standard Metropolitan Statistical Area (SMSA) in 1970.
 The attributes are deﬁned as follows (taken from the UCI Machine Learning Repository1):

-CRIM: per capita crime rate by town
+CRIM: per capita crime rate by town <br>

-ZN: proportion of residential land zoned for lots over 25,000 sq.ft.
+ZN: proportion of residential land zoned for lots over 25,000 sq.ft. <br>
-INDUS: proportion of non-retail business acres per town
+INDUS: proportion of non-retail business acres per town <br>
-CHAS: Charles River dummy variable (= 1 if tract bounds river; 0 otherwise)
+CHAS: Charles River dummy variable (= 1 if tract bounds river; 0 otherwise) <br>
 NOX: nitric oxides concentration (parts per 10 million)
 RM: average number of rooms per dwelling
 AGE: proportion of owner-occupied units built prior to 1940